oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

 **3. (Offline Installer) Activate relevant Conda environment**

 ```
 conda activate tensorflow ## For the system with Intel CPU
+conda activate tensorflow-gpu ## For the system with Intel GPU
 ```

 **4. Clone the GitHub repository**